libretro/docs/docs/guides/controller-autoconfiguration.md

 Make sure that you run the latest version of RetroArch, to generate a file name and file content via `Settings` -> `Input` -> `RetroPad Binds` -> `Port 1 Controls` -> `Save Controller Profile` that is up to date with our current policies.

+## Controller Profiles Directory
+For the Flatpak and the Android release, you need to configure the Controller Profiles Directory in order to give RetroArch permission to save the controller profiles.

+### Android configuration

+Android phones that are not rooted you need to run these steps in order to backup your profile files or to [Submit your profile to our joypad profile repository](https://github.com/libretro/retroarch-joypad-autoconfig):
+- Create `/storage/emulated/0/RetroArch/autoconfig/android`
+- Change `Settings` -> `Directory` -> `Controller Profiles` from the default value `/data/user/0/com.retroarch/autoconfig` (root) to `/storage/emulated/0/RetroArch/autoconfig`.
+The `Settings` -> `Input` -> `RetroPad Binds` -> `Port 1 Controls` -> `Save Controller Profile` step above will now save the Android autoconfig files in `/storage/emulated/0/RetroArch/autoconfig/android`

+### Flatpak configuration

+#### Issue with default settings

+The default autoconfig directory in RetroArch's Flatpak version requires root privileges.
+This prevents users from creating new controller profiles through the normal menu path: `Settings -> Input -> RetroPad Binds -> Port 1 Controls -> Save Controller Profile`.

+#### Solution
+To resolve this and enable custom controller profile creation, follow these steps:

+1. Enable Hidden File Visibility
+* Navigate to `Main Menu -> Load Content -> File Browser`
+* Enable the option `Show Hidden Files and Directories`

+2. Modify Controller Profiles Directory
+* Go to `Settings -> Directory -> Controller Profiles`
+* Change the directory from the default `/app/share/libretro/autoconfig to: /home/youruser/.var/app/org.libretro.RetroArch/config/retroarch/autoconfig`

+Note: The actual path of the default directory is: /var/lib/flatpak/app/org.libretro.RetroArch/current/active/files/share/libretro/autoconfig/

+By implementing these changes, you'll be able to create and save custom controller profiles without requiring root privileges.

 ## Installing or updating joypad profiles

 ![downloading joypad profiles](../image/retroarch/input/update-joypads.jpg)